-Cultural and Theme Tours Half Day or Less Nature and wildlife Walk Walking and Biking Tours
+Cultural and Theme Tours Half Day or Less History & Heritage Nature and wildlife Walk Walking and Biking Tours

-Free guided tours depart from the foyer of Parliament House at 9am and 11am every Saturday excluding the months of December and January, with an additional tour from May to September at 10.30am on Wednesday.
+Free guided tours depart from the foyer of Parliament House at 10.30 am on Wednesdays, excluding the months of December and January.

 You will visit all public areas and hear about the history of the site, the building, and the role of Parliament.
-One highlight of your tour is a visit to the Parliamentary Chamber which reflects the Westminster history and tradition, on which Australia’s parliament is structured.
+One highlight of your tour is a visit to the gallery to view the Parliamentary Chamber, which reflects our Westminster history and tradition.

 You will also see an original wall from the Post Office, which has been incorporated in the Historic Lobby and makes an impressive entry point to the Northern Territory Library.
-Other things to see include Sturt’s Desert Rose Mosaic, the Main Hall, Aboriginal Art Exhibition, the Portrait Gallery of former Chief Ministers and Speakers of the Northern Territory and a Time Capsule due to be opened in 2048.
+Other things to see include Sturt’s Desert Rose Mosaic, the Main Hall, the Portrait Gallery of former Chief Ministers and Speakers of the Northern Territory, and a Time Capsule due to be opened in 2048.

 Available from the Reception within the foyer of Parliament House, you may collect an informative self-guided tour brochure and wander this historic building at your leisure.

 The tour identifies seven public areas of Parliament House and includes highlights such as the Northern Territory Flag, the majestic Main Hall, the Bombing of Darwin plaque, the Post Office wall, the Northern Territory Library, Speakers Green and the Portrait Gallery.